skuid/skuid-labs/reports/usage-analytics/index.md

     - Filter Activated
 2. **Tracked Action Name**: A **text** field to capture the value of the particular action being tracked.
 This field will track more specific information like _Which button was the user clicking?_ or _Which type of filter were they activating?_

-### Step 3: Create a 'Skuid_Usage' model on your page or master page
+### Step 3: Create a 'Skuid_Usage' model on your page or principal page

-Navigate to the page that you wish to add analytics to, or [create a new master page](https://docs.skuid.com/latest/en/skuid/pages/master-child-pages.html#create-a-master-page) to be reused across multiple child pages.
+Navigate to the page that you wish to add analytics to, or [create a new principal page](https://docs.skuid.com/latest/en/skuid/pages/principal-and-dependent-pages/) to be reused across multiple child pages.

-- **Note**: It's recommended to create the 'Skuid_Usage' model on a master page, because it will always be available on any connected child pages, and you won't have to create the same model on every page in which you are tracking actions.
+- **Note**: It's recommended to create the 'Skuid_Usage' model on a principal page, because it will always be available on any connected child pages, and you won't have to create the same model on every page in which you are tracking actions.

 Configure the following model properties (any other properties can use their default values):